M5Skid/covidcast-indicators/quidel_covidtest/RUN_NOTES.md

 ```
 select issue, max(time_value), min(time_value) from epimetric_full_v where source="quidel" and `signal`="covid_ag_raw_pct_positive" and time_type="day" and geo_type="state" and issue>=20230301 and issue<=20230312 group by issue order by issue;
 ```
-The signal, time_type, geo_type, and dates can be adjusted.
+The `signal`, `geo_type`, and date ranges can be adjusted.
-- check the API for a breakdown of combinations
+- check the API for a breakdown of combinations relevant to Quidel signals.

-Here is part of the above command:
+Here is part of results the above command:
 ```
 +----------+-----------------+-----------------+
 | issue    | max(time_value) | min(time_value) |